 Hi, fellas!
-In Indonesia, 9 March 2016 was a national holiday to celebrate Hindu’s day of silence.
-Not only that, we also experienced solar eclipse.
-Some witnessed total solar eclipse, some partial.
+Today is a national holiday to celebrate Hindu’s day of silence.
+Besides, we also experienced solar eclipse.
+Some people witnessed total solar eclipse, some saw it was partial eclipse.
 Did you see it?

-The day before that, 8 March 2016, the world commemorated something.
+Yesterday, 8 March 2016, the world commemorated one of international events, too.
 Do you know what it was?
 Yes!
 The world commemorated International Women’s Day.
-That’s our session tonight!

-International Women’s Day is a global day celebrating the achievements of women.
-And today, we’ll be sharing with you the historical journey of International Women’s Day.
+International Women’s Day is a global day celebrating the achievements of women, and today, I will share the historical journey of International Women’s Day.

 The campaign theme for International Women’s Day was #PledgeForParity.
 Find out more here: https://t.co/Mr6syzr5Mo

 That’s our session about International Women’s Day.
 Don’t forget to check our website for more things about English.
 See you tomorrow! :)

 - #EngKnowledge: Halloween history